hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

 * Neural networks are suitable in cases when there is little info about the underlying properties such as long-term trend and seasonality or these are too complex to be modeled with traditional models.
 NN helps extracting complex patterns.
 * [All the examples of using MLP, LSTM, GRU, 1D-CNN][17]
   * Notes Summary
-    * To use logloss as the metric for regression problem, need to scale the dependent variable into [0,1] range
+    * These deep learning models work better when you scale both dependent and independent variables into [-1,1] range ([0,1] range also works)
     * The number of epoches represents the number of times the weight updates.
 Increasing the number of epochs will reduce the loss but too many epoches will lead to overfitting.
       * Therefore, the number of epochs is controlled by keeping a tap on the loss function computed for the validation set.
     * The network's weights are optimized by the Adam (adaptive moment estimation) optimization.